-Policies & Procedures Implementation

-Human Resources and Corporate Services Implemented

-Department issued written guidelines on Work Schedule; Sick Leave Procedure;

-Conversion of Sick/Vacation Leave and

-Extension of Usage of Birthday Leave; Policies

-during Typhoons and Floods and Meal and

-Travel Allowances

-The Finance Division implements strictly the Implemented

-following:

-1. 15 days duration of cash advances subject

-for liquidation.

-2. Limit the approving authority of officer for

-Purchase Order (PO) based on the amount

-authorized by the Board.

-3. Need to present three price comparison for

-every PO.

-4. Limit the approving authority of officer for

-the buyers refund based on the amount set by

-Board.
+Policies & Procedures Implementation Human Resources and Corporate Services Department issued written guidelines on Work Schedule; Sick Leave Procedure; Conversion of Sick/Vacation Leave and Extension of Usage of Birthday Leave; Policies during Typhoons and Floods; Meal and Travel Allowances; Life Insurance Coverage; Amendment to the Policies during Typhoons and Floods; Proper Dress Code; and Amendment on Sick Leave and Vacation Leave Policies Implemented The Finance Division implements strictly the following: 1.
+15 days duration of cash advances subject for liquidation.
+2. Limit the approving authority of officer for Purchase Order (PO) based on the amount authorized by the Board.
+3. Need to present three price comparison for every PO.
+4. Limit the approving authority of officer for the buyers refund based on the amount set by Board.
+5. Limit the approving authority to accept request of buyer to change terms of payment beyond the standard terms of payment currently implement by the management.
+6. Budget for new projects that needs to be funded within the year needs Board approval.
+Implemented

-&lt;sup>6 "Issues" are compliance matters that arise from adopting different interpretations.
+$^{^{11}}$ "Issues" are compliance matters that arise from adopting different interpretations.

-$^{7}$ "Findings" are those with concrete basis under the company's policies and rules.
+$^{^{\}rm 12}$ "Findings" are those with concrete basis under the company's policies and rules.